SkillsFundingAgency/dfc-shared-appgateway/Resources/ArmTemplates/app-gateway.md

 The port the application gateway is accessible on via HTTP.
 Defaults to port 443 if not specified.

-backendPort: (optional) int

-The backend port to access the backend pools over.
-Defaults to port 80 if not specified.

-backendProtocol: (optional) string

-The protocol to access the backend pools over.
-Must be either Http or Https.
-Defaults to http if not specified.

 probe: (optional) object

 Configures a probe for the backend

-cookieBasedAffinity: (optional) string

-Enables or disables cookie based affinity.
-Defaults to disabled

 keyVaultName: (optional) string